kbhalajiyadav/portfolio/content/project/supply-chain-automation/index.md

 **The Gap:** The industry suffers from severe data fragmentation.
 A single molecule might be listed under a Trade Name, an IUPAC name, or a generic identifier across different global databases.
 - **The Chemical Problem:** Mismatched **CAS or common chemical name fomats** (Chemical Abstracts Service) led to missed market opportunities.
-- **The Operational Problem:** Researchers spent 70% of their time manually cross-referencing safety data sheets (SDS) and trade logs rather than analyzing market strategy.
+- **The Operational Problem:** Teams used to spent 70% of their time manually cross-referencing safety data sheets (SDS) and trade logs rather than analyzing market strategy.

 ## 2. The Task: Operationalizing Data